-Dr Alex Yellowlees, Consultant psychiatrist at the Priory Group and Co-author of ‘The Effectiveness of, and Predictors of Response to, Inpatient Treatment of Anorexia Nervosa.’
+Dr Alex Yellowlees, Consultant Psychiatrist at Priory Group and Co-author of ‘The Effectiveness of, and Predictors of Response to Inpatient Treatment of Anorexia Nervosa.’

 During Eating Disorders Awareness Week, we’re looking into the most successful treatments available to aid the recovery of those suffering from eating disorders.

-A world renowned piece of research, which was created by one of The Priory’s Lead Consultants, Dr. Alex Yellowlees and was focused on treatment at Priory Hospital Glasgow, highlighted how specific inpatient treatment can have a significant impact on recovery.
+A world renowned piece of research, which was created by one of Priory’s leading consultants, Dr Alex Yellowlees, and was focused on treatment at Priory Hospital Glasgow, highlighted how specific inpatient treatment can have a significant impact on recovery.
 The research also found that longer length of hospital stay was associated with a greater degree of physical and psychological improvement.

 International estimates suggest that the likely incidence of anorexia nervosa is approximately 8.1 new cases per 100,000 people per year, with approximately 90% of all cases occurring in females.